nikos/marklogic-syslog-server/README.md

-A proof of concept to write MarkLogic messages to a [MarkLogic](http://developer.marklogic.com/) database.
+A proof of concept to route MarkLogic log messages written to syslog to a [MarkLogic](http://developer.marklogic.com/) database.
 ## Set-up syslogd

 Modify `/etc/syslog.conf` to configure syslogd to write messages to a specific UDP port, `5140`.